Quick Reaction Alert: Austria

 Austria has only daylight QRA readiness.
 Austrian Air Force Air Surveillance Command is located at Salzburg.
 Fighter Squadron 1 & 2 with Eurofighter Typhoon are at Zeltweg Air Base.

 Baltic States

 Lithuania, Latvia and Estonia, though members of NATO, have no fighters capable of QRA intercepts.
 Other NATO nations provide periodic air defence at the NATO QRA standard as part of NATO Baltic Air Policing.

 Belgium

 Florennes Air Base and Kleine Brogel Air Base.

 Bulgaria

 Graf Ignatievo Air Base (3rd Fighter Air Base) of the BuAF has a single MiG-29 squadron, which carry two R-73 missiles.
 The Bulgarian CRC is at Sofia.

 Croatia

 The Croatian Air Force's Air Force and Air Defence Command is located in Zagreb.
 The 191.
-Fighter Squadron, flies MiG-21bisD/UMDs from Pleso (Zagreb Airport).
-The MiG-21 will be replaced with Dassault Rafale.
+Fighter Squadron, flies Dassault Rafales from Pleso (Zagreb Airport).

 Czech Republic

 The 261st Control and Reporting Centre (CRC), is in Hlavenec.
 The Czech Air Force uses JAS-39C/D Gripen at Čáslav AFB.